alia521/strawpoll-bot/README.md

 - Voting in multiple options poll;
 - Voting in strawpoll.com (only works for strawpoll.me for now);
 - If you wan't anything you can request it :)
+- Fix to ECONNRESET.
+Im aware of this bug.
+I'll try changing from request to another library.

 ## How to use it: